Curricular Practical Training

 • Required internship, practicum, student teaching or field experience (paid or unpaid)

-• Optional internships for credit (MUST be in student’s major or program of study)
+• Optional internships for credit (MUST be in student’s major or program of study and fulfill a degree requirement)

 Eligibility